 The Additional Learning Support (ALS) team provide long and short-term study support and help to students at all levels according to their needs.
 The College aims to respond to individual needs, ensuring students receive the support they require.

 The office is open throughout the day and provides students with access to information, support and advice on a wide range of issues.
-Our team of Mentors work with students offering advice, support and guidance.

-No examination fees are charged for first time entry, subject to a minimum of 90% attendance, good punctuality and the satisfactory completion of all coursework projects.The payment of a deposit entitles students to the use of all learning and leisure facilities, an ID card and subsidised activities.
+No examination fees are charged for first time entry, subject to a minimum of 92% attendance, good punctuality and the satisfactory completion of all coursework projects.The payment of a deposit entitles students to the use of all learning and leisure facilities, an ID card and subsidised activities.
 This is refundable upon satisfactory course completion and the return of all College property in good condition.